Skip to content

 Android

-These tokens authenticate all WebSocket and REST connections.
-There are no passwords, no OAuth flows, no session cookies - nothing to phish.
+Those tokens authenticate every WebSocket and REST connection.
+No passwords, no OAuth flows, no session cookies.
+Nothing to phish.

-Recovery is handled via email and a 6-digit verification code.
-When recovery completes, new tokens are issued and old ones are invalidated.
+Recovery runs over email and a six-digit code.
+When it completes, new tokens are issued and the old ones stop working.

 • Click at coordinates